PepeBigotes/python-stuff/README.md

     >Text-Based, intended to be played inside a terminal.
 Handles input via 'keyboard' library.
   - <b>`keyboard-macro`</b> : Macro script made using the 'keyboard' library</a>
     >Unfinished proof-of-concept, use at your own risk.
 Subject to change.
+  - <b>`arp-spoofer`</b> : Proof-of-concept ARP reply spammer</a>
+    >Class got boring, scripting this was way more entertaining.
+Created for educational purposes only.